nbagonoc/jobFinder-backend/README.md

 ```

 - Back-end Backlog:
+ - Create factory and seeder

 - Features:
- - Create factory and seeder
+ - To updates...